syntaqx/syntaqx.github.io/_posts/2014-04-03-removing-unused-css.md

 now what?

 Remove stuff you don't need!
-This could be as simple as removing lines of code, images, various unused dependencies or rewriting that not-so-perfect code you know you wrote.
+This could be as simple as removing lines of code, images, various unused dependencies, or rewriting that not-so-perfect code you know you wrote.
 Okay, all of those are easy enough.
 Run your images through ImageOptim, refactor the code, what now?
 Wouldn't it be amazing if you could find all of the unused CSS in your project and get rid of it?
 There is!
 It's